-- Entering their final semester, students will again be engaged in an applied learning project whereby they will work with community clients such as not-for-profit organizations and small business startups.
-The projects will involve the creation of accounting records for their clients, including establishing the computerized accounting system, recording transactions, assistance in preparing WSIB, HST and other government reporting as required, and preparing monthly financial statements.
-The students will also work with their assigned clientele to train them to do these tasks themselves on an ongoing basis.
-Students may be able to assume more complete tasks depending upon their skills and the client’s needs.
-This course will take place off site on the premises of our community partner.
+- Entering your final semester, you will again be engaged in an applied learning project where you will work with community clients such as not-for-profit organizations and small business startups.
+The projects will involve the creation of accounting records for your clients, including establishing the computerized accounting system, recording transactions, assistance in preparing WSIB, HST and other government reporting as required, and preparing monthly financial statements.
+You will also work with your assigned clientele to train them to do these tasks themselves on an ongoing basis.
+You may be able to assume more complex tasks depending on your skills and the client’s needs.
+This course will take place off site on the premises of our community partners.

 - Select 4 courses from above

 Many universities across Canada and abroad will provide credit recognition for your diploma studies at Loyalist College.
 Click here for more information about university transfer agreements.

 The following is a partial list of agreements that are currently in place.
 Contact your university of choice to make individual arrangements.